letsencrypt/acme-spec/draft-barnes-acme.md

 There are few types of identifier in the world for which there is a standardized mechanism to prove possession of a given identifier.
 In all practical cases, CAs rely on a variety of means to test whether an entity applying for a certificate with a given identifier actually controls that identifier.

+Challenges provide the server with assurance the an account key holder is also the entity that controls an identifier.
+A challenge must require that in order for an entity to successfully complete it the entity must both:

+* Hold the private key of the account key pair used to respond to the challenge
+* Control the identifier in question

+For the challenges defined in this document, these properties are discussed in {{security-considerations}}.
+New challenges will need to document how they accomplish these goals.

 To accommodate this reality, ACME includes an extensible challenge/response framework for identifier validation.
 This section describes an initial set of Challenge types.
 Each challenge must describe:

 * Content of Challenge payloads (in Challenge messages)